bephp/router/README.md

 4. the "after" hook will auto trigger with the return value of callback handler.
 5. the "before" hook, and other user define hooks will auto trigger with the merged $params. these hooks need return the $params, so can change the value of $params (like format it). if these hook return false, will trigger 406 error handler.

+## Compile

+the PHP request always match the callback handlers every time. but the request just match one callback. so we can compile the routed tree node into plain array, to save time.
+1. in DEV model, using CRouter instead of Router, will always compile the source code into target file.
+    $crouter = new CRouter("router.inc.php", true);

+2. in PRODUCTION model, just include the target source code, and execute it with parameters.

+    $router = include("router.inc.php");
+    $router->execute();

 ## Performance

-using tree struct to stored callback handler on leaf node.
+1. using tree struct to stored callback handler on leaf node.
 Ensure that the time complexity of find callback function is O(log n).
+2. using CRouter class, suport to compile router callback handlers into plain array source code. so can save time to create tree node to store callback by split pathinfo.

 ## Example